antonioortegajr/Funafuti-Brass-Quail-/docs/notes/twigNotes.md

 Next will be results pages.
 This could expand into a whole marketplace where clients can discover your templates and purchase the IDX experience your offer.
 Differing SEO optimized options, or even templates designed for a particular niche.

+At this point Nick and I will take any submission for new twig templates and test them out first.
+I think from this process this group can help us create a viable system for submission in the future.

+We can't promise a firm turn around time as we have no idea how many of you will be submitting a template.
+However we are excited to take a look at what you will be creating and seeing it usedin the wild.

 Any questions?